This Fundrise review was last updated 10/02/2018 to reflect my Fundrise returns.

 When you open an account at Fundrise, you’ll be directed to choose one of three investment goals: Supplemental Income, Balanced Investing, or Long-term Growth.

-In the next section, I’ll briefly go over each fund.
+In the next section, I’ll briefly go over each fund that make up each of portfolios.

 Each fund has a stated strategy used to guide the investment portfolios.
 Experienced real estate professions search for, vet, and invest in properties based on the goal of each fund.
 The money raised by the funds is invested into actually real estate properties, either as whole investments or with an experienced local partner.